 Later, after defending a misdemeanor charge, your attorney may be able to assist you in sealing and expunging your criminal record in order to erase any evidence of you being charged with a crime.
 This will allow you to deny that the incident ever occurred.

-Free Consultation: Tulsa Misdemeanor Defense Lawyer
+Initial Consultation: Tulsa Misdemeanor Defense Lawyer

 If you’ve been arrested for a misdemeanor in Tulsa or any of the surrounding Oklahoma counties, it’s time to reach out to a team that knows how to handle these types of cases.
 That’s why you need a Tulsa Misdemeanor Defense Lawyer who can provide knowledgeable assistance in your case.

 Simply call our team at the Tulsa Criminal Defense Law Firm at (918) 256-3400 for a no-hassle, confidential consultation.
-If you prefer the Tulsa Misdemeanor Defense Lawyer to call you or reach you by email, click here to ask your questions via the free online consultation request form.
+If you prefer the Tulsa Misdemeanor Defense Lawyer to call you or reach you by email, click here to ask your questions via the online consultation request form.